County tailors ballot project to politically connected firm | Arizona Capitol Times

 Jen Fifield is a reporter for Votebeat based in Arizona.
 Contact Jen at [email protected].

 Votebeat is a nonprofit news organization covering local election administration and voting access.
-Sign up for their newsletters at votebeat.org.
+Sign up for their newsletters here.